-If a carrier transports nuclear substances, the checklist provided in Appendix A may be useful in assisting the individual responsible for the radiation protection program to organize and present the information.
+If a carrier transports nuclear substances, the checklist provided in appendix A may help the individual responsible for the radiation protection program in organizing and presenting the information.

 Most consignors and consignees should already have radiation protection programs in place, pursuant to the Radiation Protection Regulations.
 Consignors, carriers, and consignees are encouraged to cooperate and take advantage of any common elements of the existing radiation protection programs, to ensure radiation protection without duplication of effort.